xyzpw/ansiplus/README.md

 ```

 #### Rainbow & Random Colors
-Foreground text can be rainbow colored:
+Text can be colored to resemble a rainbow:
 ```python
 >>> from ansiplus import print_color
 >>> print_color("this text is rainbow colored", "rainbow")